“Let’s Go Crazy.” “When Doves Cry.” “Purple Rain.”

 “It’s a treat for the fans, and it’s a treat for us,” Fink says.
 “It’s fun to resurrect some of that stuff, and go back to some of the old arrangements that Prince did.”

 And after that?
-Fink hopes the band will find opportunity to release some original music—and even some unreleased Prince recordings from deep in the vault as well.
+Fink hopes the band will find opportunity to release some original music—and maybe even some unreleased Prince recordings.

 “Odds are very high that we’ll even release some material that we’ve done with Prince that hasn’t seen the light of day,” Fink says.